RRFayad/next-course/README.md

 - Right now we have the big list of comments in the parent component (Comment List) to then pass them to the children components ("commentShow()"s);

 - We are going to pass the postId only via props, and each child component will fetch data
+  - So the query function will be called many times
+  - It will be unecessary, so there's a Next feature for it

+#### 105. Introducing Duplicate Queries

+- We refactored our code to make each comment component to make a request, so, right now there's many requests being ran at the same time
+  - The problem is, as comments are nested, sometimes the exact same comment is queried more than once